amk237/Credit-Risk-Assessor-withRLop/README.md

 - GitHub: https://github.com/amk237
 - Email: mkhan16@ualberta.ca

-- NOTE - While I worked on the bootstrapping parts and RL optimization, majority of this project was inspired and referred from Muhammad Gane's CoL Assesor so please check that out!
+- NOTE - While I worked on the bootstrapping parts and RL optimization, majority of this project was inspired and referred from Muhammad Gane's CoT Assesor so please check that out here - https://github.com/m-turnergane/CoT-RL-Credit_Risk_Assessment!

 ---